Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 long-term ill effects if they continue or are compounded by other stressful events
 -  In fact, the number of daily `hassles` people face is associated with psychological symptoms and health problems such as flu, sore throat, and backaches.
-The flip side of hassles is `uplifts`, the minor positive events that make us feel good—even if only temporarily.What is especially intriguing about uplifts is that they are associated with people’s psychological health in just the opposite way that hassles are: The greater the number of uplifts we experience, the fewer the psychological symptoms we report later.
+The flip side of hassles is `uplifts`, the minor positive events that make us feel good—even if only temporarily.What is especially intriguing about uplifts is that they are associated with people’s psychological health in just the opposite way that hassles are: The greater the number of uplifts we experience, the fewer the psychological symptoms we report later.
--  Exposure to stressors generates a rise in hormone secretions by the adrenal glands, an increase in heart rate and blood pressure, and changes in how well the skin conducts electrical impulses.
+-  Exposure to stressors generates a rise in hormone secretions by the adrenal glands, an increase in heart rate and blood pressure, and changes in how well the skin conducts electrical impulses.
 - Continued exposure to stress results in a decline in the body’s overall level of biological functioning because of the constant secretion of stress-related hormones.
 Over time, stressful reactions can promote deterioration of body tissues